|Imagine, if you will, what is now called Ontario

 Arthur Howard Parr survived World War I and a gas attack, but in 1927 he did not survive a

-construction accident leaving a wife and three young children.
+construction accident leaving a wife and three young children under 4 he

 Cecil Roy Parr was killed in 1954 when a 5 ton steel tank broke free during unloading and

 crushed him.
-His wife and four children survived him.
+He was 42 and his wife and four children survived him.

 Gloria Joyce Pilkey was swimming when her brother was caught by an